BOM-98/mental-maths-project-2/README.md

     - Once files were added to the staging area, I committed my files using 'git commit -m 'my message'.
     - Once my changes had been committed, I pushed the changes to the remote repository using 'git push' in the terminal.
     - In the GitHub repository, navigate to the Settings tab.
-    -   From the source section drop-down menu, select the Master Branch.
+    -   From the source section drop-down menu, select the main Branch.
-    -   Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful .deployment.
+    -   Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful .deployment.

 The live link can be found [here](https://bom-98.github.io/mental-maths-project-2/).